torjc01/docker-ojs/README.md

 ## Upgrading OJS

-The update process is easy and straightforward.
+Thanks to docker, the ugrade process is easy and straightforward.

 1. **Stop the stack** with the old OJS version (for instance "pkpofficial/ojs:2_4_8-5").
    ```bash